-- Ø Recorded positive comparable retail sales for fiscal 2014 compared to fiscal 2013. - Ø Grew e-commerce sales by approximately 14% in fiscal 2014, at an 18.5% five-year compound annual growth rate (CAGR), adding to the 35 consecutive fiscal quarters of double digit growth in e-commerce sales. - Ø Generated cash from operations of over \$160 million and ended the fiscal year with no debt on the balance sheet, permitting the Company to return excess capital to our stockholders: - Repurchased approximately \$75 million of shares of our common stock in fiscal 2014, resulting in the Company's purchase of over \$410 million of our common stock during the past five fiscal years and \$481 million since we began our capital return program in 2009. - Initiated the payment of quarterly cash dividends, totaling over \$11 million in fiscal 2014 and increased our dividend payment in the first fiscal quarter of 2015 by over 13%.
+- Ø Recorded positive comparable retail sales for fiscal 2014 compared to fiscal 2013. - Ø Grew e-commerce sales by approximately 14% in fiscal 2014, at an 18.5% five-year compound annual growth rate (CAGR), adding to the 35 consecutive fiscal quarters of double digit growth in e-commerce sales. - Ø Generated cash from operations of over \$160 million and ended the fiscal year with no debt on the balance sheet, permitting the Company to return excess capital to our stockholders: - Repurchased approximately \$75 million of shares of our common stock in fiscal 2014, resulting in the Company's purchase of over \$410 million of our common stock during the past five fiscal years and \$481 million since we began our capital return program in 2009. - Initiated the payment of quarterly cash dividends, totaling over \$11 million in fiscal 2014.